icemac/icemac.addressbook/docs/login.rst

 (You may have changed the port number during the :ref:`installation`\ .)

+.. caution:: This URL is only accessible for a browser running on the same
+             machine as the application.
+If you are installing it on an (external) server you might need to create a port forward to your local machine.

 To log-in at this URL you need a user name and a password.

 * If you installed via :ref:`package-installation` you had to chose both during